 Christine has conceived and launched several storytelling initiatives across film, podcast, and digital media channels, including #Solvable, a global platform for highlighting the UN Sustainable Development Goals featuring more than 45 mini-films, an acclaimed podcast, and an award-winning documentary film.
 She also helped conceive and launch the “Without Mom” campaign, a multi-country effort to raise awareness for preventable maternal mortality launched during Mom Congress on Capitol Hill in 2018.
 With the Broad Institute and the Boston Globe, she also helped create and launch Brave New Planet, a podcast about new technologies and their impact on society.

-Heenan was an adjunct assistant professor of public policy at the Taubman Center for Public Policy and American Institutions at Brown University and a Freshman Seminar instructor at Harvard College, teaching on communications in policy making.
-In 2010, Heenan was awarded a Certificate of Distinction in Teaching from the Derek Bok Center at Harvard.
-She was previously a Fellow at the Harvard Kennedy School’s Belfer Center, and now serves as Executive Fellow at Harvard Business School, where she is part of the teaching team for a new and highly participatory class at HBS called “Conversations on Leadership.”
+She was an adjunct assistant professor of public policy at the Taubman Center for Public Policy at Brown University, a Freshman Seminar instructor at Harvard College, and was awarded a Certificate of Distinction in Teaching from the Derek Bok Center at Harvard in 2010.
+She was a Fellow at the Harvard Kennedy School’s Belfer Center, and an Executive Fellow at Harvard Business School in 2020.

-Heenan began her career in business strategy consulting for Telesis and SJS – spinoffs of Boston Consulting Group – working on business process analysis, cost analysis, market strategy, and strategic planning for national and international corporations including Corning, Rubbermaid, Ahlstrom, and IKEA.
-She has served on a number of boards focused on child development, education, and economic policy, and now serves on the boards of the David Rockefeller Fund and the University of Rhode Island.
-She and her family live in New York and Rhode Island.
+Christine began her career in business strategy consulting for Telesis and SJS – spinoffs of Boston Consulting Group – working on business process analysis, cost analysis, market strategy, and strategic planning for national and international corporations.
+She serves on the boards of the David Rockefeller Fund, the John F. Kennedy Library Foundation, the University of Rhode Island, and Resilient Cities Catalyst.